 What happens if I put my business into liquidation?

-If you choose to put your business into liquidation, you will need to appoint a liquidator to take control of the company’s affairs.
-The assets of the company are sold and the proceeds used to pay off creditors, with any remaining money distributed to shareholders.
+If you choose to put your business into liquidation, you must appoint a liquidator to take control of the company’s affairs.
+The company’s assets are sold, and the proceeds are used to pay off creditors, with any remaining money distributed to shareholders.

 Ultimately, the company will be removed from the Companies House register.